 Size: 60ml – 500ml

-This is on the thicker side for cheaper paints, with good consistency.
-It's reasonably good at retaining brushstrokes and has a fairly consistent surface finish when dry.
+These are on the thicker side for cheaper paints, with good consistency.
+They're reasonably good at retaining brushstrokes and have a fairly consistent surface finish when dry.
 As student paints go, the colours are bright and vibrant, but they tend to need more layers as opacity is rather weak.
 The paint tends towards clumping when diluted.

 What are acrylic paints?

-Most acrylic paints are water-based, and they comprise pigment particles in an acrylic polymer emulsion as a binder, which keeps the pigment in place after the paint dries.
-The best acrylic paints have several benefits: they're fast-drying, the flex, you can clean them with water when they're wet and they're permanent when dry.
+Most acrylic paints are water-based, comprising pigment particles in an acrylic polymer emulsion as a binder, which keeps the pigment in place after the paint dries.
+The best acrylic paints have several benefits: they're fast-drying, they flex, you can clean them with water when wet and they're permanent when dry.

-They're particularly versatile because they stick to almost any surface and they come in a range of consistencies and presentations to suit different types of work.
+They're particularly versatile because they stick to almost any surface and come in various consistencies and presentations to suit different types of work.
 For even more flexibility, you can change the character of acrylic paints using different mediums.

 Water-based acrylic paints have a number of advantages.
 As we've noted above, they're quick and easy to set up and learn to use, and they don't require the addition of solvents.
 They're also very versatile, serving a range of different uses.
 Acrylics can also be combined with other water-based media – I find it's often useful to use watercolour pencils for initial drawings as they won’t muddy the colours.

-The first thing you'll need to decide to choose the best acrylic paints for you is to decide whether you're looking for professional or student paints.
+To choose the best acrylic paints for you, first decide whether you're looking for professional or student paints.
 The latter contain less pigment and have a more plastic-looking surface when dry.
 They're useful for sketching and more affordable for big projects that require lots of paint, and they're also great if you're just trying out the medium and don't want to commit to spending more on better acrylics.

 Professional paints contain more pigment and tend to have extra ingredients to improve consistency and surface quality.
 Better quality paints usually cover a surface more thoroughly, while poorer quality paints may be too see-through, which can be an issue depending on what you're looking for.